SJAnderson/youku-client/YOUKU_DOCUMENTATION.md

 | video_id | string | true |   |
 | ext | string | false |   |

-Note: `ext` is a comma separated list of values.
+`ext`: comma-separated list of values.
 Each value represents extended information that can be returned.
 The list can be found [here](http://open.youku.com/docs?id=46).

 -
 <a name="videos/show_batch" />